Ginger Crinkles and gingerbread knitting!

 From palest creamy yellow to the richer, deep tang of orange, ginger manages to reach across a spectrum of shades that touches us deeply.

-These glorious warm tones can bring a pop of colour into any outfit – whether you wear warm gingery socks that peep out of a pair of Mary Janes, or a flash of a ginger shawl over a dark coat!
+These glorious warm tones from Cascade Yarns can bring a pop of colour into any outfit – whether you wear warm gingery socks that peep out of a pair of Mary Janes, or a flash of a ginger shawl over a dark coat!

 Of course gingerbread is a favourite with children too!
 This darling little Gingerbread Boy from Sara Elizabeth Kellner has none of the sugar but all of the fun, and is a fabulous little friend for a little one this Christmas!